Rebuilding and Reactivating Clubs

 Club Membership Chairperson

-Visit the Lions Learning Center under Learn of the Member Portal.
-Under “course catalog” there are four courses available for club officer training.
+Visit the Lions Learning Center under Learn in the Lion Portal.
+Under “course catalog” there are four courses available for club officer training:

 Awards